Discovering Quantum Phase Transitions with Fermionic Neural Networks: Experimental setup

 \subsection{FermiNet calculations}

 Four A100 GPUs were used for all calculations presented.
-Calculations were carried out using single precision floating point numbers, as we found identical results were achieved using double precision at the cost of approximately doubling runtime.
-The modifications to FermiNet were implemented using the JAX Python library\cite{jax2018github}, extending a development version of the FermiNet \cite{ferminet_jax}.
+Calculations were carried out using single precision floating point numbers, as we found statistically identical results were achieved using double precision at the cost of approximately doubling runtime.
+The modifications to FermiNet were implemented using the JAX Python library \cite{jax2018github}, extending a development version of the FermiNet \cite{ferminet_jax}.
 Optimization used a JAX implementation of the Kronecker-factored approximate curvature (KFAC) gradient descent algorithm \cite{spencer_better_2020, martens_optimizing_2020, kfac_jax}.
-In the $n=14$ electron gas, a FermiNet with 4 layers of 256 units in the one-electron stream and 32 units in the two-electron stream was used for the 1 and 16 determinant calculations, and double the width of both streams (512/64 units) for the 32 determinant calculations.
-In all calculations for the $N=27$ HEG, we used a FermiNet of four layers with 512/64 units in the one/two-electron streams respectively with 16 determinants.
-For both systems, the wave function was optimized over $3\times 10^5$ training iterations and $5\times 10^4$ additional samples of $\langle\mathcal{H}\rangle$ with the wave function parameters frozen were taken to obtain the final energies.
+In the $N$=$14$ electron gas, a FermiNet with 4 layers of 256 units in the one-electron stream and 32 units in the two-electron stream was used for the 1 and 16 determinant calculations.
+In all calculations for the $N$=$27$ HEG, we used a FermiNet of four layers with 512/64 units in the one/two-electron streams respectively with 16 determinants.
+For both systems, the wave function was optimized over 3e5 training iterations and 5e4 additional samples of $\langle\mathcal{H}\rangle$ with the wave function parameters frozen were taken to obtain the final energies.
 The standard error associated with these energies was evaluated using a reblocking method \cite{flyvbjerg_error_1989} to account for sequential correlations introduced by the Monte Carlo sampling strategy.

-We employ a set of network and training hyperparameters identical to those previously used to obtain results on molecular systems \cite{pfau_ab_2020}.
+For the majority of calculations, we employ a set of network and training hyperparameters identical to those previously used to obtain results on molecular systems \cite{pfau_ab_2020}.
+For the $N$=$27$ HEG at $r_s=2,3$, and $5$, we find that an initially more aggressive learning rate (base value 1e-2 versus the default 1e-4) is required to reliably avoid local minima.
+This is accompanied by an increased KFAC norm constraint and damping of 1.0 and 1e-1, respectively.